Frequently Asked Question #106. My account has been suspended! How can I get it back?

 If you do not see the suspension reason or you do not agree with it, please send an email to firstname.lastname@example.org.
 Please include your username, and be sure that you are writing from the email address that is currently validated or has been validated on your LiveJournal account.

 When will I receive an answer to my request?

 The Abuse Prevention Team will respond as quickly as possible to any inquiries regarding suspension or read-only status; however, in some cases it may take several days, depending on volume.
-Please do not open multiple requests, as this will only serve to delay the process.
+Please do not open multiple requests, as this will not accelerate the procedure.

-- and journals created to circumvent directives of the Abuse Prevention Team.
+journals created to circumvent directives of the Abuse Prevention Team,